Serving all of Canada. Book a consultation with us.

 Your doctor’s records are also vital because unlike broken bones or other types of injuries, there are no scans that show TBI.
 Scans and tests can show bleeds or other physical injuries to the brain, but they will not show that someone is overly angry, or has lost a sense of smell, or has lost short term memory.
 The kinds of injuries that cause these symptoms have no scan or test, making a doctor’s tracking of a patient’s improvement or deterioration the only evidence to show an insurance company or a court.

-Preszler Law Is Here for You
+Preszler Law Is Here For You

 We also now know that in some cases, TBI can increase the long term risk of brain disease, such as dementia or Alzheimer’s.
 Thus, people with TBI may need to present damages that allow for the medical expenses related to long term care if and when these opportunistic conditions develop later in life, such as the costs of long term or in-home care, medicine, or assistive devices.